betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 We can now use `set mag_declination` in the CLI to enter our local Magnetic Declination value and better correct Magnetic to True North.

-A [detailed wiki note](https://betaflight.com/docs/wiki/archive/Magnetometer) now explains how magnetometers work, how to orient the mag and check that the orientation is correct, how to calibrate the mag and how to check the calibration, how to set the correct declination value in the CLI etc.
+A [detailed note](https://betaflight.com/docs/support/archive/Magnetometer) now explains how magnetometers work, how to orient the mag and check that the orientation is correct, how to calibrate the mag and how to check the calibration, how to set the correct declination value in the CLI etc.

 Users can now set up a Mag and be sure that it works.